Maths at Red Hall

 At Red Hall, we provide memorable Maths lessons, using a range of manipulatives to help develop a deepened understanding of mathematical concepts and make connections to life beyond the classroom.
 Objects, pictures, words, numbers and symbols are everywhere; the approach to mathematics we use here at Red Hall incorporates all of these, in order to enrich the learning experience and help children to explore and demonstrate their mathematical understanding.

 We introduce concepts to our pupils through using a concrete, pictoral, abstract approach.
 We introduce children to concrete materials that irradiate mathematical structure, helping them to visualise the structure through images and drawings before progressing to recording the maths with abstract mathematical symbols.
 Vocabulary appropriate to concepts is introduced at the beginning of each lesson and is reviewed throughout, ensuring that new vocabulary is embedded within each lesson, with explicit links being made to previous vocabulary to develop a deeper understanding.
 We want our children to know more and remember more, through teaching key concepts and providing opportunities to revisit learning.
 One way we ensure we do this is through our Maths Wizard, which is a mental and oral starter that you will see at the beginning of every lesson across our school.
-Please click the links below to see our sequence of lessons for both KS1 and KS2:

 Children are encouraged to work in mixed ability pairs, as discussion is essential in our daily Maths lessons.
 Who children may work with will be dependent on progress made and their individual needs.
 Task types may vary, again depending on progress made that lesson, however we encourage children to challenge themselves to access problems solving and reasoning at least 3 times per week, so long as they are confident and the skills needed to complete the challenge are embedded.
 Investigative tasks are designed to allow pupils to follow lines of enquiry and develop their own ideas, justifying and proving their answers.
 Children work both collaboratively and independently solving problems, which require them to persevere and develop resilience.
 Resilience is a great focus in Maths and a quality we aim to instil in all of our pupils.
 Our staff use Growth Mindset language to develop resilience, encouraging children to enjoy seeking answers just as much as they enjoy finding them.